Convergence Rate of Multiple-try Metropolis Independent sampler: Convergence Rate and Algorithmic Comparison

-Setting $k=1$, the formula reduces to $H_1(z)=z^{-1}$, which gives rise to the exact convergence rate $1-1/{w^\ast}$ of IMH as shown in \cite{liu1996metropolized} and \cite{atchade2007geometric}.
-The convergence rate of IMH$^k$ (i.e., every $k$ repeats of IMH is counted as one step) is then exactly $(1-1/w^\ast)^k$.
-We have the following main result.
+where $X_1,\ldots,X_{k-1}$ are independent samples from $p(\cdot)$.
+Setting $k=1$, the formula reduces to $H_1(z)=z^{-1}$, which gives rise to the exact convergence rate $1-1/{w^\ast}$ of the IMH algorithm as shown in \cite{liu1996metropolized} and \cite{atchade2007geometric}.
+The convergence rate of IMH$(k)$ is then exactly $(1-1/w^\ast)^k$.
+We have the following main result, whose proof is deferred to the Appendix.

-\begin{Theorem} With the same notations as in Theorem~\ref{rate theorem}, we have
+\begin{theorem} With the same notations as in Theorem~\ref{rate theorem}, we have

-for any $k\geq1$, where all $X_i$'s are taken independently from $T(\cdot)$.
-Thus, {MTM-IS($k$)} is \textbf{less efficient} than IMH$^k$. \end{Theorem}
+for any $k\geq1$, where all $X_i$'s are taken independently from $p(\cdot)$.
+Thus, MTM-IS($k$) is no more efficient than IMH$(k)$ although the two algorithms are of similar computational cost. \end{theorem} This theorem provides the first theoretical guidance on the use of MTM methods.
+It implies that in this rather simple MTM-IS framework, multiple independent proposals are not helpful in improving the the mixing of the algorithm.
+It is not surprising that IMH is preferable when the target distribution is ``easy'' -- after all, the IMH is perfect if the proposal matches the target exactly and having multiple trials is simply a waste.
+It is surprising to us, though, that such a preference holds universally.

-This theorem provides the first theoretical guidance on the use of MTM methods.
-It implies that even in a rather efficient MTM-IS framework (it is more efficient than a general MTM as no balancing proposals are needed) independent multiple proposals are not helpful in improving the IMH algorithm.
-We speculate that $k$ independent multiple proposals in a general MTM$(k)$ framework are also not more efficient than the corresponding $k$-step MCMC algorithm.
-It therefore casts a large doubt on the utility of MTM.
-Our numerical experiences in the past suggest that the MTM strategy is most helpful in help jumping among multiple modes of the target distribution \citep{liu2000multiple,dai2020monte}.
-More general correlated multiple proposals may also help \citep{craiu2007acceleration}.
+We speculate that $k$ independent multiple proposals in a general MTM framework are also not more efficient than the corresponding $k$-fold thinned MCMC algorithm.
+It therefore casts a doubt on the utility of MTM.
+Our numerical experiences in the past suggest that the MTM strategy is most helpful in jumping among multiple modes of the target distribution \citep{liu2000multiple,dai2020monte}.
+Also as demonstrated in the molecular simulation literature \citep{frenkel1996understanding}, a form of {\it partial} MTM is very useful in building part of the proposal and will be examined in more detail in Section~\ref{sec:partialMTM}.
+More general correlated multiple proposals may also help \citep{craiu2007acceleration} and will be discussed in Sections~\ref{sec:correlatedMT} and \ref{sec:framework}.

-\subsection{Numerical illustrations}
+\section{Numerical Illustrations}